stellavd/Simulation-and-modeling/README.md

 # Simulation and modeling
-This is code made for simulation and modeling class of 2024
+This repo was made for simulation and modeling class of 2024 to store small projects.